-But it also works as a primary way of deploying: If you don't want to use Vercel for Git, you can use purely the command-line interface.
+It also works as a primary way of deploying: If you don't want to use Vercel for Git, you can use purely the command-line interface.

 If you want to, check out the Vercel CLI reference to learn more about it.

-Continue getting started on Vercel:
+Continue getting started with Vercel: